 Étoile thread has more of a subtle sparkle compared to Light Effects, but it still has a nice finish.

 I use it in many designs and love it, but you should know that it isn’t as sparkly as you probably think it is due to the use of that filter.
 Don’t let that put you off though!
 Subtle sparkle is still sparkle!
-You just might need a larger area of stitches to get the full affect.
+You just might need a larger area of stitches to get the full effect.

 Light Effects has more of that glitter in it and will shimmer and shine in all of your designs, no matter how small they are.
 If extra sparkle is what you are looking for then choose Light Effects.